Last updated on 16 October 2020

 Treatment for endometriosis is usually with medication or surgery, depending on the severity of your symptoms and whether you hope to have a baby.

-Gonadotropin-releasing hormone agonists (Gn-RH) block the production of ovarian-stimulating hormones, lowering estrogen levels and preventing menstruation.
+Gonadotropin-releasing hormone agonists (Gn-RH) block the production of ovarian-stimulating hormones, lowering oestrogen levels and preventing menstruation.
 This causes endometrial tissue to shrink.
 These induce a menopause-like state, and could lead to side effects such as hot flashes, vaginal dryness and bone loss.
-Taking a low dose of estrogen or progestin along with Gn-RH agonists may decrease these side effects.
+Taking a low dose of oestrogen or progestin along with Gn-RH agonists may decrease these side effects.